PowerDMARC

 1. Stay within SPF Limits

 If your authentication fails because of DNS lookups exceeding RFC-specified limits, try to stay within the limit to prevent the failure.
 PowerDMARC helps customers optimize their SPF records to stay under these hard limits through Macros.
-Often, they are several times more effective than SPF flattening, Macros in your SPF DNS record help you avoid exceeding DNS void and lookup limits at all times.
+Often, they are several times more effective than SPF flattening.
+However, if you choose to use SPF flattening, SPF flattening tools can simplify the process, though they still require manual updates whenever your email service provider modifies its infrastructure.
+Macros in your SPF DNS record help you avoid exceeding DNS void and lookup limits at all times.

 2. Avoid Syntax and Configuration Errors